-The Bank has a deferred remuneration policy in terms of bonus awarded to the Senior management, Material risk takers and other identified roles.
-The policy has been designed and implemented in the line with the requirement of CBUAE.
+The Bank has a deferred remuneration policy in terms of bonus awarded to the Senior Management (SM), Material Risk Takers (MRT) and other identified roles.
+Policy has been designed and implemented in line with requirements of CBUAE.
+Variable compensation of 'Senior Management and other Material Risk Takers' is deferred over a period of 3 years with equal vesting each year.
+These schedules are sensitive to the time horizon of risks as we defer significant portion of the compensation over the period.
+Deferred variable compensation will be paid in cash.
 The Bank reserves the right to apply, at its discretion, the malus and claw back policies taking into consideration an individual's proximity to, and responsibly for, and the event in question.